Learn How to Make Your Own Handicrafts in Tonga!

 - Pangai Market, Pangai, Ha’apai

-This cultural centre in Nuku’alofa is a wonderful go-to not only for learning Tongan handicrafts but for a whole range of interactive activities surrounding the Tongan culture.
+This cultural centre in Nuku’alofa is a wonderful option not only for learning Tongan handicrafts but for a whole range of interactive activities surrounding the Tongan culture.

-Ancient Tonga, located in Fangaloto in Nuku’alofa (transfers available), offers two main tours for visitors, a half culture tour lasting one hour and a full culture tour lasting 2h30mins.
-The full culture tour is an interactive experience where you’ll get to do a bit of the following:
+Ancient Tonga, located in Fangaloto in Nuku’alofa (transfers available), offers two main tours for visitors; a “Half Culture Tour” lasting one hour and a “Full Culture Tour” lasting 2 hrs 30 mins.
+The Full Culture Tour is an interactive experience where you’ll get to do a bit of the following:

 - Prepare and eat traditional Tongan food for an umu